NatnaeAssefa/task_manager/README.md

 # TaskManager

-This application was generated using JHipster 8.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
 For more information, read our documentation on [Service Discovery and Configuration with Consul][].